SipinSlowly/Discord-Tools/README.md

-cordkiller is an open source discord project with 5 exclusive tools to use for your malicous needs.
+cordkiller is an open source discord project with 5 exclusive tools to use for your scripting needs.